nexylan/paybox-direct/README.md

 ## Installation

-First of all, you need to require this library through composer:
+First of all, you need to require this library through Composer:

 ``` bash
 composer require nexylan/paybox-direct